Here are some of the most frequently asked questions:

 How much spending money does my child need?

 Students will require spending money to cover around 50 meals in port during shore leave time, laundry, postage, telephone calls, visas (if needed), souvenirs and gifts.
 A specific amount is hard to determine as it varies a lot from student to student.
+Please see practical information for more details.

 What if English isn’t my first language?

 Then you will be a welcomed addition to the international community.
 Every year we have a multitude of languages spoken onboard.
-You will however have to be at a certain level in order to be successful with the classes which are all taught in English.
+You will however have to have a certain level in order to be successful with the classes which are all taught in English.
 We also expect that students speak English in social settings where more than two students are present.
 This is to foster an inclusive environment.

 Admission and application process